 - If a user is an administrator they will be able to see the metrics.

-- Budget (Elite subscription plan only): Shows the value of current billables relative to the Matter budget.
+- Budget (available on some subscriptions): Shows the value of current billables relative to the Matter budget.

 - Work in Progress: Shows the combined total of any unbilled activities, including activities on Draft and Pending Approval bills.
 More info here

 - Outstanding balance: Shows the total amount currently outstanding on invoices for the Matter.

 - Matter Trust Funds: Shows the total amount of funds currently held under the Matter's trust ledger

 - Matter Dashboard metrics will be hidden if the user has Billing Rate Visibility set to "None", or "Limited", or if the user does not have Billing Permissions.